 The general rule of thumb when it comes to tipping in Croatia is similar to what you’re expected to tip everywhere else in the world: 10% – 15% of the total cost.

 Despite recent growth, Croatia is still a relatively poor (and cheap) country when comparing it to other Western European countries or other important attractions in the world.
-Therefore, people will still be very happy if you tip 10% of the bill most of the time.
+You can read more about the cost of living in Croatia here, if curious.

 So, as I was saying, there’s usually a top limit that you’re not really expected to go over when tipping:

-If you go to a restaurant, for example, and your total bill is for 30 Euros, it’s totally fine to leave a tip of 3-5 Euros.
 For 50 Euros, the waiters will be very happy with 5 euros, but if you get to 100 or 150 Euros, for example, you can still have a happy waiter if you leave a tip of 5 Euros.
-And under no circumstances I would recommend actually getting over 10 Euros.

 An important thing to note here is that you should always try to tip in cash.
 Even if you have the option to pay by card and you also have the option to leave a tip this way (which is rare in Croatia), if you choose this method, it’s most likely that the worker will not actually receive your tip.